Native Plants of Southwestern Pennsylvania and Their Bird Associates and Pollinators

 Enjoy beautiful illustrations of the native plants and their fellow pollinators of southwestern Pennsylvania!

-Opening Fri., June 20 at Phipps' Garden Center, plant lovers of all ages can enjoy stunning illustrations of native plants and their pollinators symbiotic relationships.
+Now open in Phipps' Welcome Center Gallery, plant lovers of all ages can enjoy stunning illustrations of native plants and their pollinators symbiotic relationships.

 Pennsylvania’s native plants provide the greatest number of benefits to our ecosystem and food web while contributeing to the region’s biodiversity.
 They support birds and pollinators through many stages of their lifecycle.
 Native plants provide food in the form of seeds, nectar, berries and nuts and they play a critical role in maintaining insect species that are crucial to the survival of nestlings and migrating birds.
 They provide the proper habitat for insects consumed by bird populations in the region and they typically do not compete for space, growing out-of-control and becoming invasive.
 Compared to non-native plants, native plants contribute to healthier more resilient human communities by adding shade, storing carbon and absorbing stormwater to help reduce flooding and polluted run-off after storms.